 First isolated by Benjamin Schenck in 1898, sporotrichosis is a rare zoonotic (transmissible to humans and other animals) fungal infection of humans and animals.
-It is caused by the fungus Sporothrix schenckii which is found in soil, wood, living and decaying plant material.
+It is caused by the fungus Sporothrix schenckii which is present in soil, wood, living and decaying plant material.
 Infection occurs in a range of hosts which include humans where it is known as rose gardener’s disease.
-Outdoor workers such as farmers, forestry workers, gardeners, and nursery employees are at greatest risk.
-Dogs, camels, dolphins, horses, cattle and pigs have also been infected, however infection occurs most often in cats.
+Outdoor workers such as farmers, forestry workers, gardeners, and nursery employees are at the highest risk.
+Dogs, camels, dolphins, horses, cattle, and pigs have also been infected.
+However, infection occurs most often in cats.

 Sporotrichosis is most common in outdoor cats, especially males who are more prone to fighting.

 - Cutaneous – Single fixed nodule or lesion which develops at the inoculation site.